dotnet/docs/docs/visual-basic/programming-guide/concepts/threading/thread-pooling.md

  One advantage of thread pooling is that you can pass arguments in a state object to the task procedure.
 If the procedure you are calling requires more than one argument, you can cast a structure or an instance of a class into an `Object` data type.

 ## Thread Pool Parameters and Return Values
  Returning values from a thread-pool thread is not straightforward.
 The standard way of returning values from a function call is not allowed because `Sub` procedures are the only type of procedure that can be queued to a thread pool.
-One way you can provide parameters and return values is by wrapping the parameters, return values, and methods in a wrapper class as described in [Parameters and Return Values for Multithreaded Procedures (Visual Basic)](../../../../visual-basic/programming-guide/concepts/threading/parameters-and-return-values-for-multithreaded-procedures.md).
+One way you can provide parameters and return values is by wrapping the parameters, return values, and methods in a wrapper class as described in [Creating threads and passing data at start time](../../../../standard/threading/creating-threads-and-passing-data-at-start-time.md).

  An easer way to provide parameters and return values is by using the optional `ByVal` state object variable of the <xref:System.Threading.ThreadPool.QueueUserWorkItem%2A> method.
 If you use this variable to pass a reference to an instance of a class, the members of the instance can be modified by the thread-pool thread and used as return values.